 - Keep the process simple.
 Nobody wants to spend 10 minutes doing something that should only take one.

-- Be sure your system is secure.
+- Ensure your system is secure.
 You’re asking parents to enter sensitive financial information online.
 Partner with a credible online payment system that is PCI-compliant.

 - Make it easy to pay!
 Parents are busy with unpredictable schedules.
 Make it super easy for them to find your cashless school’s online store and pay fees.